jaypipes/procession/README.md

 Procession has a number of components that enable the above
 functionality:

-* `processiond` -- Provides a RESTful API service for managing source repositories, doing code reviews, and configuring merge gates
+* `procession` -- Provides a RESTful API service for managing source repositories, doing code reviews, and configuring merge gates
 * `procession-www` -- A Django web application that exposes